bwplotka/go-httplog/README.md

 func main() {
     l := logrus.New()

-    httpLogger := httplog.New(
+    srv := http.Server{
+        Handler: httplog.RegisterMiddleware(
             httplogrus.ToHTTPFieldLoggerDebug(l), // or ToHTTPFieldLoggerInfo if you want these logs to be in Info level. httplog.DefaultReqResConfig(), // or httplog.DefaultResponseOnlyConfig() for only log line per response.
-    )

-    srv := http.Server{
-        Handler: httpLogger.ResponseMiddleware()(
+        )(
             http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {
-                httpLogger.RequestLogger()(w, r)

                 // Your handler here...
                 l.Info("Inside!")
             }),
         ),
     }